Nafiz71/Wenie---Collaboration-Solution-for-WhatsApp/Wenie_Product_Requirements_Document.md

 ## 📋 **Conclusion**

-WAI represents a paradigm shift in how teams can leverage AI to enhance their natural communication patterns.
-By focusing on WhatsApp - the world's most popular messaging platform - and providing intelligent, context-aware suggestions that seamlessly integrate with enterprise tools, WAI bridges the critical gap between informal team communication and formal business processes.
+Wenie represents a paradigm shift in how teams can leverage AI to enhance their natural communication patterns.
+By focusing on WhatsApp - the world's most popular messaging platform - and providing intelligent, context-aware suggestions that seamlessly integrate with enterprise tools, Wenie bridges the critical gap between informal team communication and formal business processes.

 The multi-context approach (Social, Corporate, SME) ensures broad market applicability while the deep enterprise integrations provide immediate, tangible value.
-With a clear roadmap from MVP to scale, strong competitive positioning, and a proven user experience prototype, WAI is positioned to capture significant market share in the rapidly growing AI-powered productivity space.
+With a clear roadmap from MVP to scale, strong competitive positioning, and a proven user experience prototype, Wenie is positioned to capture significant market share in the rapidly growing AI-powered productivity space.

-**The future of work communication is conversational, intelligent, and seamlessly integrated - and WAI makes that future available today.**
+**The future of work communication is conversational, intelligent, and seamlessly integrated - and Wenie makes that future available today.**

 ---